reactioncommerce/reaction-docs/admin/revisions.md

 Make changes to the product as you would normally.

 In the following example, we update the title of the product from `Basic Reaction Product` to `Reaction Product`.
-Notice now that `Publish Changes` button is now lit up green.
+Notice that the `Publish Changes` button is now enabled (bright green).
 This indicates that there are changes to publish.

+Clicking the `Publish Changes` button will make all the changes made to the product visible to customers.

 ![](/assets/admin-product-revision-publish.png "Publish Product Draft")

-Clicking the publish changes button will make all the changes made to the product visible to customers.
+A message will pop up in the lower left corner of your screen notifying you of the status of your published changes.
+If successful, your changes will then be visible to customers, if the product is publicly visible.

 ![](/assets/admin-product-revision-publish-success.png "Publish Product Success")